Icyfighting/markdowntest/README.md

 Each term Term in the tuple is called an element.
 The number of elements is said to be the size of the tuple.<br/>
 **Learning notes: I learn Tuple already, but this time I found there are difference of Tuple between Erlang and Python. <br/>
 ~~Tuple elements in Erlang can be modified, but the number of elements is fixed.~~(Test proves this understanding is wrong.)<br/>
-Tuple elements in Python cannot be modified, of course the number of elements is fixed too.**
+Tuple elements in Python cannot be modified, of course the number of elements is fixed too. <br/>
+The declaration of erlang:setelement/3: <br/>
+setelement(Index, Tuple1, Value) -> Tuple2 <br/>
+It return the copy of Tuple1, not Tuple1 itself.
+So I think it's more like use Tuple1 to generate Tuple2, but Tuple1 can not be modified.**

 ```
 tup1 = (12, 34.56)